srozemuller/rozemuller_blog/content/blog/2024-07-08-intune-ring-update-device-strategy-automated/index.md

 For more information about adding members in batch check the [Microsoft documentation about adding multiple users to a group in a single request](https://learn.microsoft.com/en-us/graph/api/group-post-members?view=graph-rest-1.0&tabs=http#example-2-add-multiple-members-to-a-group-in-a-single-request)

 ### Requesting the owned devices and adding them to the device group
-In the past phase, I created a list of API URLs for the owned devices.
+In the previous phase, I created a list of API URLs for the owned devices.
 That means I have created a request URL for every user.
 The request URL looks like this: `/users/8c287fa3-6d4a-4d0b-a2d8-ef1ddef936ad/ownedDevices`.
 This URL is accepted by the Graph API batch endpoint.
 In this phase, I create a batch list from the ownedDevicesUrlList.
 The list looks like this:
 ```json
 {